 Iron Your Money

 This design only looks nice with crisp bills.
 If your bills are wrinkled, iron them with low heat.
 You can spray them with a bit of Aleene's Stiffen Quik if needed.
-This technique works well for money origami because paper money is made with 75% cotton and 25% linen fibers in order to make it durable enough to handle being used by large numbers of people in multiple transactions.
+This technique works well for money origami because paper money is made with 75 percent cotton and 25 percent linen fibers in order to make it durable enough to handle being used by large numbers of people in multiple transactions.

 02 of 07

 Create Four Units

 Repeat the steps to make a total of four identically folded units.
 Check to make sure all of your bills are the same size and shape.Continue to 5 of 7 below.